psy0rz/zfs_autobackup/README.md

 ----

  * Set the ```readonly``` property of the target filesystem to ```on```.
 This prevents changes on the target side.
 If there are changes the next backup will fail and will require a zfs rollback.
+ * Use ```--clear-refreservation``` to save space on your backup server.
+ * Use ```--clear-mountpoint``` to prevent the target server from mounting the backupped filesystem in the wrong place during a reboot.
+If this happens on systems like SmartOS or Openindia, svc://filesystem/local wont be able to mount some stuff and you need to resolve these issues on the console.

 Restore example
 ===============